Natural Resources

 Physiographic features

-This site occurs on nearly level to gently sloping areas along drainageways of uplands and in valleys.
-This site receives run-in water from areas higher on the landscape, but is rarely subject to flooding.
+The Loamy Terrace ecological site occurs on nearly level to gently sloping areas along drainageways of uplands and in valleys.
+This site receives run-in water from areas higher on the landscape.
+The site typically does not experience flooding but some sites occasionally flood for brief periods of time.

 Table 2.
 Representative physiographic features